Verdasca/Thesis_framework/README.txt

 <!-- MCDA Framework structure -->

 - server 					<!-- backend part -->
------ models/				<!-- contains all models to be needed - schema strutures -->
+----- models				<!-- contains all models to be needed - schema strutures -->
 ----- controllers     		<!-- controllers between mongoose and node js -->
 - config					<!-- databases to be used -->
 ----- db.js 				<!-- example of the path of a database being used -->
+----- app.js 				<!-- example of the path of ports being used -->
-- node_modules              <!-- created by npm install -->
+- node_modules              <!-- created by npm install, contains all libs necessary for backend (use bower to install libs) -->
 - client                    <!-- all frontend and angular stuff -->
------ css
+----- css					<!-- all css files of each method -->
 ----- js
 ---------- controllers      <!-- angular controllers -->
 ---------- app.js           <!-- angular application - set up to use all the components created-->